Brazil–United States relations during the João Goulart government: The attitude in favor of the conspirators

 Historiography diverges on the inevitability of the clash between the Kennedy and Goulart administrations, as well as the moment when the U.S. started collaborating with the Brazilian conspirators who would carry out the coup d'état in 1964.
 While certain authors deemed the confrontation inevitable, others considered the alternatives available to the Americans.
-For Moniz Bandeira, well before 1963 the American government was already predisposed to the overthrow the Brazilian, because there would be a conflict between the interests of capitalists in the U.S. and autonomous industrialization in Brazil. and Flávio Tavares have similar reasoning and placed the decisive moment in 1962, respectively in the OAS conference in January or in the Gordon-Kennedy meeting in July.
+For Moniz Bandeira, well before 1963 the American government was already predisposed to the overthrow the Brazilian, because there would be a conflict between the interests of capitalists in the U.S. and autonomous industrialization in Brazil.
+José Paulo Netto and Flávio Tavares have similar reasoning and placed the decisive moment in 1962, respectively in the OAS conference in January or in the Gordon-Kennedy meeting in July.
 Carlos Fico, on the other hand distinguished between destabilizing the government and plotting to overthrow it, the latter being embraced by Americans only in 1963.

 American actions progressively increased the chances of occurrence and success of a rebellion against the Brazilian government, but the dynamics of the crisis were mainly Brazilian.
 "An interpretation based on the analysis of vast documentation, which has been supported by several historians", understands that the people responsible for the coup were Brazilians, but with the full support of the American government.
 For Carlos Fico there was an overvaluation of the American importance in the 60s and 70s, under the academic dominance of Marxism, but affecting mainly journalists and commentators, followed by an undervaluation in the next decades.

 The possibility of overthrow was discussed as recently as July 30, 1962, at a meeting in Washington:

 Gordon added that "The military, I can see that they are very friendly to us: very anti-Communist, very suspicious of Goulart." but "The military's not united.
 This is one of the things that make it complicated."
 The participants decided to send a representative to be an intermediary with the Brazilian military.
 The envoy would then be Vernon Walters, assigned as military attaché.
 He was fluent in Portuguese and had good relations with important officers, knowing his Brazilian counterparts since World War II.
 From Brazil, he passed on what he heard from them.